+Studies on autism and IVF confirm that infertility treatments do not affect a child’s early development.
 Whew!
-That’s reassuring news for new parents who conceived their child through the miracle of modern medicine and those still hopeful that their infertility struggles will end with a positive pregnancy test.
+That’s reassuring news for new parents who conceived their baby through the miracle of modern medicine and those still hopeful that their infertility struggles will end with a positive pregnancy test.

-Overall, children conceived through infertility treatment were at no higher risk for early developmental delays at the age of 3 than their peers whose parents conceived naturally.
+The result?
+Children conceived through infertility treatment were at no higher risk for early developmental delays at the age of 3 than their peers whose parents conceived naturally.